Analysis | Power Up: Soccer stars head to Washington as Congress reviews equal pay legislation

 As lawmakers move ahead with equal pay legislation, professional soccer player and activist Megan Rapinoe is set to testify at an Oversight and Reform hearing this morning to examine the long-term economic impacts of gender inequity.
-Then, Rapinoe, Margaret Purce and other members of the U.S. Women's National Team will visit President Biden and first lady Jill Biden at the White House in the afternoon for an event marking the day.
+Then, Rapinoe, Margaret Purce and other members of the U.S. women's national team will visit President Biden and first lady Jill Biden at the White House in the afternoon for an event marking the day.

 - “Today is 'Equal Pay Day,' but it is not a celebration,” House Oversight Chairwoman Carolyn B. Maloney (D-N.Y.) will say in her opening statement provided early to Power Up.
 “This day marks the extra days and weeks it takes American women to earn the same pay that their male counterparts made the previous year.
 Three extra months of work, just to earn the same amount.
 This is a disgrace, and has long-term consequences for women and families.”